ibegleris/cryCompare/README.md

 * I assume you have Python and pip installed.
 If not, I recommend the Miniconda distro from Continuum Analytics: https://conda.io/miniconda.html
 * pip install -r requirements.txt
 * Good to go!

+Shoutout to stefs304 for his nice implementation of the API!